-Until recently most of the companies had an un-integrated organizational operation.
+Until recently most companies had an un-integrated organizational operation.
 Un-integrated systems support the operations of a single functional area only.
 Thus, a company would have stand-alone systems to manage production, sales, and supply chain, each with its own hardware, software, and methods of processing data and information.

 For Example, the purchasing department gave purchase orders without having up-to-date information on the available stock.

-However, to survive in today’s competitive market, companies need to have an integrated system, which would enable decision making based on real-time information.
+However, to survive in today’s competitive market, companies need to have an integrated system, which would enable decision-making based on real-time information.

 #1) Oracle NetSuite

 Oracle NetSuite has an ERP solution that can streamline mission-critical processes.
 It has features and functionalities that will give you clear visibility and control over the business, from financials to supply chain management to billing & beyond.
 You can get Oracle NetSuite Free Product Tour.

 - Oracle NetSuite provides robust financial management with built-in business intelligence.

 - It offers intuitive planning, budgeting, and forecasting solution.

 - It provides the features of Order Management that will accelerate the order-to-cash process.

 - It provides features for Production Management, Supply Chain Management, Warehouse & Fulfillment, and Procurement.